 Who Are the Current Grantees and What Funding Do We Provide Them?

-Authorized and funded for five years at $1.5 billion, the Federal Home Visiting program supports improvements in health and development outcomes for at-risk children through evidence-based home visiting programs.
+States, territories, and tribal entities receive funding through the Federal Home Visiting Program.
 Grantees must give priority to families living in at-risk communities as identified by the statewide needs assessment.